cjmki/lambdon/README.md

 ## Project Structure

 **Project Structure:**
-- **CLI Tool Directory:** This directory, named `lambda-cli`, will host the code for your CLI tool.
+- **CLI Tool Directory:** This directory, named `lambdon-cli`, will host the code for your CLI tool.
 It will be responsible for managing user interactions, initializing new projects, generating code, and more.
 - **Lambda Template Directory:** In this directory, Lambda function templates will be provided.
-These templates can be organized by runtime (e.g., Node.js, Python, Go) and will contain the basic structure for Lambda functions in each respective runtime.
+These templates can be organized by runtime (e.g., Node.js, Python, Go, Rust ...) and will contain the basic structure for Lambda functions in each respective runtime.
 - **Documentation Directory:** This directory will include comprehensive documentation and examples on how to use your CLI tool, set up Lambda functions, and best practices.

 ## Building the CLI Tool